 Eagle Lake - St. Francis is a very small town located in the state of Maine.
 With a population of 2,761 people and just one neighborhood, Eagle Lake - St. Francis is the 169th largest community in Maine.

-When you are in Eagle Lake - St. Francis, you'll notice that it is more blue-collar than most other communities in America.
-35.65% of Eagle Lake - St. Francis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Eagle Lake - St. Francis is generally considered to be a blue-collar town.
+35.65% of the Eagle Lake - St. Francis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Eagle Lake - St. Francis is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Eagle Lake - St. Francis who work in office and administrative support (11.11%), farm management occupations (8.91%), and healthcare (8.68%).

 Another notable thing is that Eagle Lake - St. Francis is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Eagle Lake - St. Francis’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Eagle Lake - St. Francis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Eagle Lake - St. Francis doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Eagle Lake - St. Francis who are college-educated is close to the national average for all communities of 21.84%: 17.56% of the adults in Eagle Lake - St. Francis have a bachelor's degree or advanced degree.
+The education level of Eagle Lake - St. Francis citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.56% of adults 25 and older in Eagle Lake - St. Francis have a college degree.

 The per capita income in Eagle Lake - St. Francis in 2022 was $28,109, which is low income relative to Maine, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,436 for a family of four.
 However, Eagle Lake - St. Francis contains both very wealthy and poor people as well.